nesquena/resume/README.md

 # Introduction

 My name is Nathan Esquenazi and I am a developer that likes building products, participating in startups and the ideals of entrepreneurship.
-I love open source, web development, and executing ideas.
+I also have a passion for open source, web development, and executing new ideas.
 I am 25 as of the time of writing in 2012.
 Currently living in San Francisco and working as one of the first engineers at [Miso](http://gomiso.com).

 **Note:** Skip my detailed story below and jump to [Professional History](#my-professional-history) for summaries to skim.

 # My Story